VisualOps/book/stack_management/import_cloudformation_template.md

 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/ide_stack_import_cfn.png)

 ## Prerequisite
+The current release has some prerequisite so that CloudFormation templates can be imported:

-- The resource in template which is not supported by VisualOps will be ignore The current release has some prerequisite so that CloudFormation templates can be imported:
+- The resource in template which is not supported by VisualOps will be ignored.

 - The template must not include any existing resource as follow:

     AWS::EC2::EBS::Volume